Associate Degree Nursing

 Learn more about the program and student achievement outcomes.

-How to Apply to the Nursing Program: Students who are currently enrolled and have completed all of the nursing program admission requirements, should apply to the Associate Degree Nursing (ADN) program using the ADN Program Admissions Application (linked here November 2).
-The application deadline is February 1.
-View the Admissions Checklist and Essential Skills documents.
+- Apply to the Nursing Program: Students who are currently enrolled and have completed all of the nursing program admission requirements, should apply to the Associate Degree Nursing (ADN) program using the ADN Program Admissions Application (available here Nov.
+2, 2021).

 Please note the following change to the application process for the Associate Degree Nursing and LPN to ADN Transition programs: